 Here is the initial sketch for the painting.

 Day 1 / Hour 4

-Sky and clouds added first.
-These clouds were referenced from a photograph taken by my wife Jennifer.
-I blocked in the land features: Sloped hill, large plain, and distant mountains.
+Sky and clouds added first from a photograph taken by my wife, Jennifer.
+I blocked in the land features: Sloped hill, a vast plain, and distant mountains.